-The app allows Liechtenstein’s history to be experienced and makes it easily accessible to the general public – locals as well as visitors.
-In order to point out and depict the points of interest in a way which is supported by the digital experience, the app includes Augmented Reality (AR) content, which will appeal to young and old alike.
-Immerse yourself in the rich history of the Principality of Liechtenstein.
+The app makes Liechtenstein's history and culture come alive and easily accessible to locals and guests alike.
+In order to show and present the historical sites and events in a digitally experience-oriented way, the app is implemented with augmented reality (AR) content that appeals to young and old alike.
+Immerse yourself in the rich history and culture of the Principality of Liechtenstein.

-- POI = a historical site (location-specific) or a historical event (not location-specific)
+- Experience station = historical site (location-based) or historical event (location-independent)

-- The app navigates the user from POI to POI
+- The app navigates the user from experience station to experience station

-- The route exclusively consists of the existing network of paths and trails
+- The route runs exclusively on the existing path network

-- Parts of the route are also accessible for people with limited mobility
+- Parts of the route are also accessible to people with reduced mobility.

-- The use of storytelling – immersion in history
+- Use of storytelling - immersion in history

-- Playful and informative handling of information and knowledge
+- Playful and didactic approach to information and knowledge

 Find out more about the Liechtenstein Trail